PaulSquires/TradeTracker/README.md

 ```
 IB-TRACKER-CONFIG|1.0.0
-THEME|Dark
 TRADERNAME|TheDude
 STARTUPCONNECT|false
 ```

-THEME and STARTUPCONNECT can be set directly from inside the IB-Tracker application.
+STARTUPCONNECT can be set directly from inside the IB-Tracker application.
 TRADERNAME can only be set by manually editing the configuration text file.
 TRADERNAME shows on the main menu.

 ## Contributing
 Feel free to contribute something that would be convenient and useful to include in the application.
 You are welcome to open a pull request and contribute.